Josieeee20/CD_A1/README.md

 | IMDB_ACTOR_HOMEPAGE   | Actor's homepage on IMDB                        |
 | GOOGLE_IMAGE_SEARCH   | Results from Google Image Search                |

+The quantitative data mainly focus on  recording various information about the characters in the movie and the actors who played those roles, including gender, age, race, text analysis, etc.

 ## 2. scripts_metadata
 | Variable  | Description                   |
 | --------- | ----------------------------- |